 Job hunting can be an extremely stressful process.
 Maybe you’re unhappy with your current job, but feel too drained to look for a new one.
 Maybe you were recently laid off and feel overwhelmed with the next steps.
 Or maybe you’re a recent graduate who can’t find a position without “years of experience.”
 I’ve been in all of those situations!

 At first I was pretty optimistic because I had a number of interviews in January and February.
 Then in March the world shut down because of COVID-19 and there went any promise of a steady paycheck.
 I lost faith in finding another job and fell into a negative, low self-esteem spiral.
 Unemployment soared as people lost their jobs due to the pandemic and I felt more lost than ever.
-I’d be lying if I said I wasn’t struggling financially the past 10 months.
+I’d be lying if I said I wasn’t struggling financially either.
 I truly don’t know how I’ve somehow (miraculously) managed to stay on top of my rent and bills.
 And not having health insurance has been a big stressor too.

 Customize Your Resume

 The first step to job hunting is having a knock-out resume.
 Your resume is an extension of yourself—it should show your personality and creativity while still being professional.
 Find a template that works for you (you don’t have to stick to the outdated formats we’re all taught in school!) and customize it.
 Etsy has really great ones!

 Be sure to go hard when it comes to listing your skills.
 Are you good at social media?
 You better list every single platform you’re familiar with operating!
 Can you use different types of editing software?
 Write them down!

 Do not underestimate the power of LinkedIn!
 It’s a fantastic tool for personal marketing, one that many recruiters use to find qualified candidates.
 Choose a professional profile picture, list your skills, type up a detailed summary, and grow your network!
 You can now spotlight services you offer and turn on job notifications relevant to your field.
 Don’t forget to customize your title too.